hbhfly/cloud-commerce-datahub-sample-setup/README.md

 ### Update the Custom Extensions

 1. Update the ccv2 example folder that is used for custom extensions.
  - Change the generic folder name to the name of your custom extension.
+The folder name and extension name must match.
  - Add the extension configuration information to the folder.
 2. Repeat these steps for each custom extension.
 3. If you don’t have custom extensions, you can delete the <custom-extension> folder.
+4. If you plan to use pre-compiled extensions, such as Marketplace extensions or java source libraries, add them to the repository.
+  - Open the datahub/config/lib folder.
+  - Add the JAR files and Java libraries that support the pre-compiled extension.
+  - Open the pom.xml file of the custom extension and add a line in the dependency section for *systemPath* with the path to the lib folder.

 ### Update the Data Hub manifest.json